The short answer is, the earlier the better. Pure and simple.

 The irony is that the people who are often seeking to minimize legal fees by avoiding retaining a lawyer until the very last minute can often end up paying more.
 They will incur additional fees to hire a lawyer to put out any fires which come about because of unclear and poor drafting of the terms in the agreement, not to mention the added time and stress involved.

 Too often, I have come across errors in the agreement of purchase and sale which were costly to rectify because the agreement had already been finalized and I was not retained to review it.
 Simple yet crucial details such as clearly setting out which rental equipment contracts will be assumed, how and when deposits will be paid out, confirming what chattel and appliances are included, confirming the identity of the parties, confirming the correct legal description of the property or confirming the residency status of the parties, can often be missed during the negotiation process as the buyer and seller are too concerned with coming to an agreement on price and can overlook these issues.
-Having a lawyer take a second look at the offer can save you a tremendous amount of money and stress down the road, and it’s free!
+Having a lawyer take a second look at the offer can save you a tremendous amount of money and stress down the road.

 For all of the reasons outlined above, parties are encouraged to retain counsel for their purchase or sale as early as possible.